-HISTORY: Decades of public education, advocacy and political leadership on marriage in California led to the California Supreme Court ruling in May 2008 on In Re: Marriage Cases to uphold the freedom to marry.
+In May 2008, after decades of public education, advocacy and political leadership on marriage in California, the California Supreme Court ruled in In Re: Marriage Cases to uphold the freedom to marry.
 In subsequent months, an estimated 18,000 gay couples were married in virtually every county of the state.

 On August 4, 2010, District Court Chief Judge Vaughn R. Walker ruled in Perry v.
 Schwarzenegger that Proposition 8 violates the U.S. Constitution's guarantees of equal protection and due process.
 The case proceeded to higher courts, which have ruled Proposition 8 time and again to be unconstitutional.

 On December 7, 2012, the Supreme Court of the United States granted review to the case, now Hollingsworth v.
-Perry.
-Arguments in the case will be heard on March 26, 2013, with a ruling expected by June 2013.
+Perry, and oral arguments in the case were heard on March 26, 2013.
+On June 26, the Supreme Court announced its ruling.
+Marriages began in California just a few days later, on June 28.
 Read all about Proposition 8 HERE.

 GROUPS ACTIVELY WORKING ON MARRIAGE: